webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 it also chooses 4 pixels and blends them following similar math to that above.

-The problem is, choosing 4 blended pixels from larger texture to render say 1 pixel, the color will change an we'll get flickering.
+The problem is, choosing 4 blended pixels from larger texture to render say 1 pixel, the color will change and we'll get flickering.

 Let's do it so we can see the issue